[ Printer Friendly Version ] [ Report Abuse ]

 "That's not true.
 We just don't agree on everything."

 "Important things."
 Jabbing my elbows underneath his arms and using them as a lever, I force enough distance between us to prevent further torture.
-My irritation is finally gets a chance to manifest, even if it's of the hot and bothered and hair-all-over flavor.
+My irritation finally gets a chance to manifest, even if it's of the hot and bothered and hair-all-over flavor.
 "Didn't you have principles, Potter?"

 He wipes his thumb across his lip.
 "And where are yours now?"